Student Policies Home > Housing and Dining Regulations > Community Resources & Opportunities

 To support students in their efforts to plan responsibly for social events in residential spaces the Office of Residential Education and Dining services developed the following processes for seeking authorization to sponsor parties.

 a.
-Party Authorization for Traditional and Cooperative Housing
+Party Authorization for Cooperative Housing

-Residents who wish to host a party in village housing or in OSCA housing must pick up a party-planning packet that outlines the party-planning process from the Office of Residential Education.
+Residents who wish to host a party in OSCA housing must pick up a party-planning packet that outlines the party-planning process from the Office of Residential Education.
 If the party will involve the serving of beer, students must come to the Office of Residential Education no later than five weeks prior to the event for approval.
 Failure to meet this deadline within five weeks will result in the party not being approved.

 b.
 Party Authorization for Village Housing